 Let me know if something doesn’t make sense to you, or anything at all.
 If you are a beginner I really would like to suggest you start with the blanket just so you can get the berry stitch all worked out and practiced.

-And one final tip, if you think about this pattern, you are always working a SC into a SC and a Berry into a chain space.
+And one final tip, if you think about the pattern for this crochet even berry stitch baby hat, you are always working a SC into a SC and a Berry into a chain space.
 And you are always chaining over a berry.
 You also are always changing color in the last SC stitch of the round.
 If you do all these things, your hat will turn out great!

 Come and find me on Instagram!
 Just click on the row of pictures at the very bottom of this page and it will take you straight there.
 Let’s be crochet friends!
 And show me your hat.
 I’d love to see other color combinations!